 When you purchase Series A Units, your dealer receives two primary types of compensation - sales commissions and trailing commissions.
 Initially, your dealer may be paid a negotiable sales commission by you.
-Thereafter, a trailing commission is accrued daily and paid quarterly by us and is based upon the percentage of the NAV of all Series A Units of a Fund held in your account with your dealer.
+Thereafter, a trailing commission (subject to compliance with applicable securities legislation) is accrued daily and paid quarterly by us and is based upon the percentage of the NAV of all Series A Units of a Fund held in your account with your dealer.

-There are no sales commissions or trailing commissions paid in respect of Series F Units.
+There are no sales commissions or trailing commissions paid in respect of Series F or Series O Units purchased under this Simplified Prospectus.